thelichedev/blog/posts/defect_prevention_tools_static_types.md

 Date: 2024-03-05
 Tags: software quality, tools

-Now that I've explained my two main evaluation frameworks for software development quality, I can start to evaluate the most common defect prevention tools.
+Now that I've explained my two main [evaluation](/team_quality_maturity.html) [frameworks](/defect_taxonomy.html) for software development quality, it's time to delve into the assessment of prevalent defect prevention tools.

-Each tool has its strengths but also its costs, some of these tools can in fact cost a lot more than most teams expect.
+While each tool exhibits unique strengths, it's crucial to acknowledge the associated costs, some of which may surpass initial expectations.

-Knowing the strength of a tool will allow the team to invest in the best tools to catch delivery or regression defects before delivery, and to ensure a good coverage of the defects taxonomy, at an optimal cost.
+Understanding the potency of these tools empowers teams to invest in solutions that efficiently detect delivery or regression defects, ensuring comprehensive coverage of the defects taxonomy at an optimal cost.

-Let's start with the first one: **Static Types**.
+Let's begin our exploration with one of the foundational tools: **Static Types**.

 <!-- end-of-preview -->

 ## What Static Types ?

-I've only worked professionally with C/C++ (for 10 years) and Typescript (for 2 years), a bit with Java (on Android) for a few years.
+Despite ongoing debates surrounding type systems—whether static or dynamic, strongly or weakly typed—every software project inherently adopts a type system of some kind.

+In my professional experience spanning a decade with C/C++, followed by two years with TypeScript, and intermittent exposure to Java (primarily on Android), I've encountered different implementations of static type systems.

-These are the kind of Static Types tools I know the best.
-There are others, more evolved Statically Typed languages (Ada, FORTRAN, Haskell, OCaml, Elixir, etc.)
+There are others, more advanced Statically Typed languages (Ada, FORTRAN, Haskell, OCaml, Elixir, etc.)
-I've read books about them, I've played with some on personal projects, but I've never seen a professional team use them in my life.
+I've read books about them, I've played with some on personal projects, but I've never used them on a professional project.

-There is also a whole debate on type systems, between static or dynamic types, strongly or weakly typed languages, etc.
-In the end every software project has a type system of some sort.

-Here **I'm only considering the most used form of "static types" systems a-la Java/C++/Typescript**.
-Since they seem to represent 95% of our industry practices.
+However, for the purpose of this discussion, **I'll focus on the static type systems prevalent in languages such as Java, C++, and TypeScript,** as they constitute the primary tools used in a majority of software development endeavors.

 ### Expert or Average usage ?

-There is a ton of literature on how best to use your types system to develop software.
+There is a plethora of literature on optimal utilization of type systems, including sections on best practices and advanced techniques.

-Each language documentation has a section on best practices, advanced usages, etc.
-Most of them lack an anti-pattern or common pitfall section though (which already tells us a lot about these tools and the damage they can yield).
+However, there's often a notable absence of guidance on common pitfalls or anti-patterns (which already tells us a lot about these tools and the damage they can yield in innocent hands).

-I feel that in the following discussion, there is a need to distinguish between two different types of usage:
+In our exploration, it's crucial to differentiate between two distinct modes of usage:

-- the ideal, "best practices" usage by a rhetorical team of infinitely wise developers.
-- the concrete, everyday usage by a team of real world developers, including some inexperienced members, and some moth programmers.
+1. **Ideal, "Best Practices" Usage**: utilization by a hypothetical team of impeccably skilled developers, implementing solutions with flawless adherence to established norms and principles.

+2. **Concrete, Everyday Usage**: usage out there in the real-world, where teams consist of a diverse mix of experience levels, including relative novices or [moth programmers](/moth_programmer.html).

-I'm mainly interested in the concrete usage, and the advantages an average "real life" team can get from these tools.
+I'll primarily focus on the latter, and the tangible advantages an average "real life" team can derive from static type systems.

-I'm sure a team of experts programmers could achieve more with static types, at a lower costs, but let's be realistic: most teams are not comprised only of expert programmers (most would even be happy to have just one).
+I'm sure a team of experts programmers might undoubtedly achieve more with these tools, at a reduces costs, but it's important to maintain a realistic perspective.
+The reality is that most teams are not composed solely of experts;  in fact, many would be fortunate to include just one.

-So in the following discussion **I'll focus on the concrete usage I've seen in the field**, and add remarks where I see fit if the concrete usage differs from the ideal usage.
+Therefore, **I'll focus on the concrete usage I've seen in the field**, with occasional insights where I think concrete usage differs from ideal usage.

 ## Quality evaluation grid

+While literature on Type Driven Design offers tantalizing insights into this realm, the practical application within real-world development environments often falls short.
+The discrepancy between theory and practice underscores the importance of considering the prevailing maturity levels and skillsets within development teams when evaluating the potential impact of static types on product discovery.

-Obviously static types are a developer's tool that only impacts code before delivery: most static types systems cease to exist at runtime.
+Obviously static types are a developer's tool that only impacts code before delivery, as most static types systems cease to operate at runtime.

-Static Types are designed to catch bugs during development, and before delivery in your CI chain for example.
+Static Types are designed to detect bugs during development, and prior to delivery—in your CI chain for example.

-As such they are ideally placed on the delivery axis, most importantly they catch bugs before they can impact users.
+As such they are ideally positioned on the delivery axis, most importantly preempting bugs before they can impact users.

-Static types are well known for catching defects in new code, but also for providing a regression safety net on the whole project.
+Static types are well known for catching defects in new code, but also for providing a regression safety net across entire projects.

-Can static types discover value missing in the product ?
+However, can they extend beyond bug detection to uncover value gaps within the product itself?

+In theory, the principles of Type Driven Design suggest such a possibility.

-Due to the poor discipline and expertise of most teams using types in professional projects, the answer is no.
+Yet, in my professional experience this potential remains largely untapped, due to the poor discipline and expertise of most teams using types in professional projects.

-I've never seen a project where the attentive study of the types system lead to a product discovery.
+I've yet to witness a project where meticulous exploration of the type system led to meaningful product discoveries.

-I've read books, however, on Type Driven Design, that made me think that it should be possible, in theory.
-But I've never worked on a team with this level of maturity.

 |                        | delivery failures | regression failures | missing value |
 |:-----------------------|:-----------------:|:-------------------:|:-------------:|